 Some treatments never change.
 From the late 60’s to the 2000’s, antibiotics are still the most common approach to killing the bacteria causing the infection.
 However the one problem with antibiotics is that they have no discrimination between the good bacteria and the bad.
 They inadvertently wipe out all the bacteria in the digestive tract, leaving you vulnerable to other digestive issues like yeast infections and candida.

-UTI’s are not normally life threatening and the body’s immune system can usually fend off the attack in an otherwise healthy individual.
-However if a treatment of antibiotics is required, than make sure it’s accompanied with a suitable probiotic that will help feed the good bacteria so you won’t end up trading a bacterial infection for a yeast infection.
+UTIs are not normally life threatening and the body’s immune system can usually fend off the attack in an otherwise healthy individual.
+However if a treatment of antibiotics is required, then make sure it’s accompanied with a suitable probiotic that will help feed the good bacteria so you won’t end up trading a bacterial infection for a yeast infection.

 How to Prevent a Urinary Tract Infection –

 A healthy bladder normally has a sterile environment.
 Bacteria is usually removed during urination and urine pH is normally unsuitable for the growth of bacteria.
 Drinking lots of fluids will dilute the concentration of any bacteria that might be present and help with flushing away any infection.